 There are times when medications are critical to the enduring of emotional problems and/or life's stresses.
 And, when those medications are needed, one should never feel like a failure or that you are not "strong."
-However, either before medications or along with medications, life's problems need to be dealt with through "life and living."
+However, either before medications, or along with medications, life's problems need to be dealt with through "life and living."

-As the opera singer said in the movie Chariots of Fire, "That sounds clever, what does it mean?"
-It means that purpose and meaning in life is found through life not through medicines.
+As the opera singer said in the movie Chariots of Fire, "That sounds clever, what does it mean?'
+It means that purpose and meaning in life are found through living, not through medicines.
 It means that while seeking appropriate medical care for emotional or physical problems, we always need to turn to our faith, our family and our friends.
-It is imperative that we live while we are dealing with problems.
+It is imperative that we live while we are dealing with problems which sometimes seem to threaten our life.

-A number of years ago an elderly lady came to see me in my clinic.
+Long ago an elderly lady came to see me.
 She was depressed and despondent because her only child had died.
 She did not know how she could go on.
-Her condition required medication but it also required a "life prescription."
+Her condition seem to require medication but more importantly it required a "life prescription."
 My counsel was for her to fine a little boy or a young man who needed "mothering" and for her to emotionally adopt that young person.
-She would, I told her, as she met his needs and as she poured her life into him, discover her cure.
+She would, I told her, as she met his needs and as she poured her life into his, discover her cure.

 The result?
-A few weeks later, this lady bounded into my office with a smile on her face and with joy in her heart.
-She declared that she had "found him" and that she had a new purpose and passion in life.
+A few weeks later, this lady bounded into my office with a smile on her face and with joy in her heart, she declared, "I found him," In this young person, she had a new purpose and passion in life.
 It wasn't long before she had collected an entire community of people who became her life as she met their needs.
 She did not forger her son, but she honored his life and memory by investing her life in others.